Pauline Schaap

 Pauline Schaap is a Dutch cell biologist and evolutionary biologist.
-She is Professor of Developmental Signalling at the University of Dundee., a corresponding member of the Royal Netherlands Academy of Arts and Sciences, a Fellow of the Royal Society of Biology, and a Fellow of the Royal Society of Edinburgh.
+She is a professor of Developmental Signalling at the University of Dundee., a corresponding member of the Royal Netherlands Academy of Arts and Sciences, a Fellow of the Royal Society of Biology, and a Fellow of the Royal Society of Edinburgh.

 She studies the evolution of multicellularity and cell differentiation in social amoebae.

 Biography

 Schaap received her PhD in 1987 from the University of Leiden.
 She was a professor at the University of Leiden until 1999, when she moved to the University of Dundee where she is currently a professor.
 She became a corresponding member of the Royal Netherlands Academy of Arts and Sciences in 2011.